 “We currently partner with more than 80 community organizations,” explained Chattahoochee Technical College Service Learning Coordinator Rashonda Welch.
 “These agencies are throughout the six counties we serve and have needs that can be addressed by our students, faculty and staff.
 Our students have contributed more than 12,000 hours towards these organizations.
 The value of that time would equal about $277,000.”

 The Chattahoochee Technical College Center for Service Learning and Community Engagement is committed to supporting efforts to combine academic instruction with service in the community in order to assist students in pursuing educational, career, and personal goals.
 Learning which is enhanced through service affirms the value of human life and creates a lifelong commitment to civic engagement, community connectedness, and social responsibility.
 Chattahoochee Technical College uses the service learning model to combine academic instruction with service in the community.
 Projects range from children, animals, health, crime prevention, seniors/elder care and the environment to many others.
-The year the Chattahoochee Technical College Center for Service Learning and Community Engagement also expanded its largest event a community seminar from last year with a revamped seminar on Child Sexual Abuse and Exploitation that saw more than 200 members of the community, faculty, staff, students and law enforcement on hand for two days at the Paulding Campus of Chattahoochee Technical College last month.
+This year the Chattahoochee Technical College Center for Service Learning and Community Engagement also expanded its largest event a community seminar from last year with a revamped seminar on Child Sexual Abuse and Exploitation that saw more than 200 members of the community, faculty, staff, students and law enforcement on hand for two days at the Paulding Campus of Chattahoochee Technical College last month.

 “What’s truly amazing about this is that we as faculty get to do this alongside our students,” said Faculty Director of Service Learning Marcy Hehnly.